PhD-Toolbox-course/2020_PhD_Toolbox_course/docs/index.md

 <center><h2><p>Computer equipment</p></h2></center>

 Since the course is online, you need to use your own laptop.
 You have to install [docker](https://docs.docker.com/).
+Detailed information on the software installation are provided on Slack in "#instruction" channel.
 Please make sure to install it before the start of your workshop.
 If you have any problem please, contact the instructors on Slack.

 ---